keymanapp/keyboards/release/j/jawa/README.md

 Version 1.0

 __DESCRIPTION__
 This keyboard is designed to type all Javanese characters and stacks directly.
 You get a Javanese character every time you press a key, without having to use the Alt key or memorizing arbitrary key locations in QWERTY keyboard.
-This keyboard is based on Benny Lin's Nulisa Aksara Jawa web transliterator program - http://is.gd/nulisa.
-This keyboard also lets you type Javanese Latin letters.
+This keyboard is based on Benny Lin's Nulisa Aksara Jawa web transliterator program - http://is.gd/nulisa. \r\n\r\nThis keyboard also lets you type Javanese Latin letters.

 Links
 -----